Home » Course » Breakfast

 Looking for more Texas classic recipes?
 Don’t forget to also check out my Sausage Kolache, Texas Red Chili (no beans!), and Easy Queso recipes.

+The Breakfast Taco is a staple breakfast item in Texas.
 It is considered a Tex-Mex recipe, which is a beautiful merger of Texas and Mexican cuisine.
-If you live in Texas, you can find them everywhere and they are delicious!

 There are many variations of breakfast tacos.
-I am making my favorite – scrambled eggs, bacon, avocado wrapped in a soft flour tortilla, then sprinkled with cheese and salsa.
+My favorite recipe is below – spoiler alert!
+It contains scrambled eggs, bacon, avocado wrapped in a soft flour tortilla, then sprinkled with cheese and salsa.

-There are a wide variety of toppings you can add to it as well.
-Some of the other favorite include crumbled sausage, ham, potatoes, pinto beans, cilantro etc.
+However, there is a wide variety of toppings you can add to it as well.
+Some other favorites include crumbled sausage, ham, potatoes, pinto beans, cilantro etc.

 Soft tortilla filled with eggs, bacon and cheese